Overtime

 The corresponding number of hours is to be stated under the heading 'Overtime' (heures supplémentaires).

-It should be noted that premiums on overtime and overtime compensated by time off in lieu are not to be declared.
+Note that overtime premiums and overtime compensated by time off are not to be reported.

 Online services and forms